Peadiatric eye examination

 Visual acuity should be tested as soon as the child is old enough to cooperate during an eye examination.
 This is performed during pre-school years if no other eye problems were detected earlier on.
 Upon entering school, or whenever a problem is suspected, children’s eyes should be screened for visual acuity and ocular alignment by an optometrist.

 A comprehensive eye examination is necessary in the early years when:

-- A child fails a vision screening.
+child fails a vision screening.

-- Vision screening is inconclusive or cannot be performed.
+screening is inconclusive or cannot be performed.

-- Referred by a pediatrician or school nurse.
+by a paediatrician or school nurse.